North Tri-State Tollway (I-94) Projects

 In 2019, the Illinois Tollway will complete repair work on the North Tri-State Tollway (I-94) between Russell Road and the Edens Spur.
 Work began in 2018 to repair roadway pavement and interchange ramps and is scheduled to be complete by the end of 2019.
 In addition, work will be completed on the Bradley Road Bridge over I-94.

 Traffic in both directions between Half Day Road and the Edens Spur is reduced to four lanes and shifted to the right.
-Traffic is expected to remain in this configuration through July.
+Westbound traffic began shifting to the left during the week of June 10.
+All shifts are scheduled to be in place by the end of June, with traffic anticipated to remain in this configuration into fall.

 Lane closures and traffic shifts will be necessary to provide a work zone and safely accommodate construction.
 Whenever possible, the Tollway uses traffic shifts and shoulders to keep as many lanes open during peak hours as were available before construction.

 Weekend ramp closures will be needed at the Deerfield Road and Lake Forest Road interchanges.
 Detours will be posted.
 Only one ramp at a time will be closed.

 These roadway, bridge and ramp repairs are necessary to extend the life of the roadway and bridges and provide safe and convenient travel for Tollway customers.
 This work is part of the Tollway’s 15-year, $14 billion capital program, Move Illinois: The Illinois Tollway Driving the Future.

 These projects are being coordinated with the Illinois Department of Transportation, Lake County, Cook County , as well as local municipalities, fire and police departments.

 The Tollway is committed to "Building Green" and minimizing the environmental impact of construction by reducing, recycling and reusing materials.